 When anhydrous ammonia is injected into the soil and the knife track is properly sealed, it diffuses within the first 24 hours into a 5 to 6-inch cylindrical zone of concentrated ammonia around the point of injection.
-This zone usually extends farther in sandy or dry soils increasing the potential of injury if corn comes in contact with it.
+This zone usually extends farther in sandy or dry soils, increasing the potential for injury in these conditions.
 Injury occurs because ammonia is a desiccant and rapidly dehydrates (burns) corn roots.
-Over time ammonia is converted into a safe, plant available nitrate form.
+Over time ammonia is converted into nitrate, a safe and plant-available form.

 Roots that are injured appear burnt, typically at the tips.
 Above ground symptoms include uneven emergence and short, pale plants.
-Injury is often more noticeable in dry weather because of increased exposure potential to ammonia and injured roots are slow to recover and limit water uptake.
+Injury is often more noticeable in dry weather because of increased exposure potential to ammonia and injured roots are slower to recover with limited water uptake.